owersite/portfolio-base/README.md

-# Zeenode Selfbot Webpage Source
+# Zeenode Selfbot Webpage Base

+### What is a base?
+##### A base is basicly source that is like a template or a beginning of your site, it helps you start from somewhere and thats exactly what i am uploading here.

-### This source is a base alike Zeenode Selfbot's site.
+### This is a base alike Zeenode Selfbot's site.

+### Features:
 #### Clean & simple base for your portfolio!
 #### Best for beginners that want to learn html & css.